-On 01/09/11 in the court of New Delhi, petition was filed by Mrs. Sadhna Bhardwaj for issuance of a No Objection Certificate (NOC) for undergoing kidney transplant at Remedy Hospital, Kolkata.
-The petitioner aged 52 years, a resident of Delhi is stated to be suffering from End Stage Renal Disease was advised for kidney transplantation as soon as possible.
-She further claimed that one Smt.
+Remedy Hospital, Kolkata.

+- 2. The petitioner aged 52 years, a resident of Delhi is stated to be suffering from End Stage Renal Disease and has been advised a kidney transplantation as soon as possible.
+She further claims that one Smt.
 Kumkum Ganguly wife of Sri Narayan Ganguli R/o District Hooghly has agreed to donate her kidney to her.
-Upon the representation of the petitioner against rejection of her request not meeting with success, the present petition was filed through the son of the petitioner seeking a mandamus to the respondent to consider the application in accordance with law.
-On contention of the counsel for the petitioner that the medical condition of the petitioner is precarious, notice of the petition of a short date was issued and the counsels have been heard without the respondent filing a counter affidavit, the opposition of the respondent being purely legal.

-The respondent has rejected the request of the petitioner for issuance of a NOC for the reason of:

-- (a) There being no relationship between the petitioner and the prospective donor and - (b) There being no proof of association linkage between the petitioner and the prospective donor or their families.
+Upon the representation of the petitioner against rejection of her request not meeting with success, the present petition has been filed through the son of the petitioner seeking a mandamus to the respondent to consider the application in accordance with law. - 3.
+On contention of the counsel for the petitioner that the medical condition of the petitioner is precarious, notice of the petition of a short date was issued and the counsels have been heard without the respondent filing a counter affidavit, the opposition of the respondent being purely legal. - 4.
+The respondent has rejected the request of the petitioner for issuance of a NOC for the reason of (a) there being no relationship between the petitioner and the prospective donor; and, (b) there being no proof of association / linkage between the petitioner and the prospective donor or their families.